kstenerud/technicalsourcery/blog/content/posts/time.md

 ## A Brief Rant About IS0 8601

 [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) (and [RFC 3339](https://www.ietf.org/rfc/rfc3339.txt)) is an attempt to standardize a textual representation of time in an unambiguous manner.
 It mostly succeeds, except for one major problem: It only refers to time zones as numerical offsets.
-Why is this a prolem? *Future events*!
+Why is this a problem? *Future events*!

 Going back to the 2021 issue, there's a 50% chance that `2021-08-02T09:00:00+0200` will refer to different times in Naples vs Berlin, *because the location portion of the fixed time is missing!* So the "time zone" information of `+0200` doesn't gain you a thing when you're referring to future events.
 And even if the dev was aware enough to store `Europe/Berlin` along with the time, how confusing would it be if Germany were to choose standard time?
 Now you'd have a time containing `+0200` that actually refers to a time at `+0100`!